-First let’s get back to your why, this will help you realize what you might need.
+First, let’s get back to your why, this will help you realize what you might need.
 Are you a busy person and just need a notebook to keep your notes organized?
 Maybe a notebook and a pen is all you need!
 Are you a minimalist and want to have one of those stunning black and white journals?
 Maybe to the usual set you can add a fineliner or two.
-Are you planning to use your journal like an art journal and sketchbook?
-Yes you’ll need those brush pens!
+Are you planning to use your journal as an art journal and sketchbook?
+Yes, you’ll need those brush pens!

-When it comes to starting a Bullet Journal, I always recommend to have a small trial period.
+When it comes to starting a Bullet Journal, I always recommend having a small trial period.
 Instead of going for the best notebook and buying the most expensive brush pens, get some cheap supplies and have a month or two tryout.
-First of all it’ll be a good test for you to see if Bullet Journal is what you’ve been looking for.
+First of all, it’ll be a good test for you to see if the Bullet Journal is what you’ve been looking for.
 Secondly – it’ll give you an understanding on how you want to decorate your journal and what’s your style.
 That way you’ll be clear on what supplies you might need to up your game.

 Bullet Journal Notebook

 When it’s finally time to pick that one perfect notebook, you should consider many different factors.
 There is no such thing as one perfect journal, there are many amazing ones that are a good fit for different people.
 So instead of telling you what to buy, I’ll tell you what you should consider when choosing one: